 What is Self-Esteem?

 Self-esteem is multi-dimensional.
-Children's view of their self-worth applies to several categories.
+Children's view of their self-worth reflects their functioning in several categories.
 These categories include: the academic or cognitive domain, the social, behavioral and athletic domains and the child's physical appearance.
 In other words, "How smart am I?", "Do I look o'kay?", "Do the other kids like me?", "Am I good or is my behavior okay?", or "How good am I at hockey or football or swimming or am I just a loser?"

 Children's view of their self worth or their levels of self- esteem can vary across categories.
 Children may have high self-esteem in one area and exhibit child low self-esteem in another.
 Consider Janie.
 She had many friends, great social skills and was well liked by her peers.
 However, she struggled academically and experienced academic difficulties in most subject areas.
 She lacked confidence in her academic ability and felt so uncomfortable and insecure about her academic skills that she often refused to attend school.